ururk/skyline-clone/README.md

 This (tiny) project was created to get past some shortcomings of the [GitHub-generated skyline](https://skyline.github.com) stl:

-  1. Minize errors in file geometry
+  1. Minimize errors in file geometry
   2. Create printable file for most slicers without need for repair
   3. Allow end-users to customize the output